Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ./scripts/03-post-deploy-mgmt-cluster.sh
 ```

 4. Validation Step.
-Check management cluster is provisioned, pods are running and sc is configured;
+Check management cluster is provisioned, pods are running and the sc is configured;

 ```bash
 tkg get management-clusters